I want to donate now.

 Michaela Webster has a business transformation and marketing background.
 Michaela is focused on fundraising and making a positive impact on behalf the Sikalu family.

-Lynn Sholz and George Wright are partners at HLB Mann Judd in addition to being wonderful humans they have significant financial, accounting and strategic experience including the complexity of estate management
+George Wright a partners at HLB Mann Judd in addition to being wonderful humans he has significant financial, accounting and strategic experience including the complexity of estate management

 Grant Bates Lectureship Award